Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Duality and Ambidexterity

 where $\pi_1, \pi_2 : X \times_Y X \to X$ are the projections, and this composite is $D(Y)$-linear since $D$ has the right projection formula for $\Delta$.
 Thus, since $f_*$ is a linear right adjoint of $f^*$, we have that the composite

 is also $D(Y)$-linear, as desired. \end{proof} \end{lem}

-Using \Cref{lem:duality when diag is linear} and \Cref{prp:non-monoidal propagation of duality}, we can now prove our key result about how Atiyah duality interacts with morphism of pullback formalisms: \begin{prp} Let $f : X \to Y$ be a quasi-admissible map in $\mathcal C$ that is tangentially $D$-stable, and such that $\phi$ is right adjointable at the diagonal $\Delta : X \to X \times_Y X$ of $f$, and $D,D'$ have the right projection formula for $\Delta$.
+Using \Cref{lem:duality when diag is linear,lem:norm morphisms}, we can now prove our key result about how Atiyah duality interacts with morphisms of pullback formalisms: \begin{prp} Let $f : X \to Y$ be a quasi-admissible map in $\mathcal C$ that is tangentially $D$-stable, and such that $\phi$ is right adjointable at the diagonal $\Delta : X \to X \times_Y X$ of $f$, and $D,D'$ have the right projection formula for $\Delta$.

 If $f$ is stably $D$-ambidextrous, then \begin{enumerate}